TigerDetails - EVERYTHING Joe Brady said about LSU's new offense

 On where fullback Tory Carter fits in the offense

 “Hard to take a guy like Tory Carter off the field with his mentality.
 If you watch New Orleans (Saints), the thing they can give you any given set with any personnel group.
-So, the more personnel groups we can run to keep defenses off guard, whether rotating spread formations with the fullback.
+So, the more personnel groups we can run to keep defenses off guard, whether rotating spread formations with the fullback, the better.

 “Tory Carter, with his physicality, with his makeup, you can’t keep him on the sideline.
 We can use him in the tight end position.
 We’re going to use him at fullback.
 We’re going to find ways to get Tory Carter on the field.”